nergalex/f5-aks-kic-lab/source/class3/module2/module2.rst

 |

-Exercise 3: Deploy a Virtual Server for TLS with Content-Based Routing
+Deployment of a Virtual Server for TLS with Content-Based Routing
 *************************************************************************

-- Step 1: Copy/Paste the manifest below into a new file named **cafe-virtual-server-lab-2B.yaml** and deploy it.
+- Step 1: Copy/Paste the manifest below into a new file named **cafe-virtual-server-lab-2B.yaml**.

 | That manifest uses the custom resources **VirtualServer**.
 |